 New Holland Brewing – The Knickerbocker

-Another great West Side location, Harmony Hall features its Monstor Room, which can accommodate up to 50 people depending on the format.
+Another great West Side location, Harmony Hall features its Monster Room, which can accommodate up to 50 people depending on the format.
 It’s ideal for a variety of events, including networking events or business meetings.
-It features a unique décor and its own bar.
+It also features a unique décor and its own bar.

-Another local brewpub has a cozy semi-private loft space with seating for 25 people.
-The furnishings are “living room” style, complete with couches, coffee tables and armchairs.
+This local brewpub has a cozy semi-private loft space with seating for 25 people.
+The furnishings are “living room” style, complete with couches, coffee tables, and armchairs.

 Photo by Experience Grand Rapids

 This Detroit-based brewery offers a semi-private room that can accommodate up to 85 seated.
 The space also features lots of natural lighting, along with a projector and a big screen.

 City Built Brewing offers a private space off its main taproom that can serve 36 people seated or 50 standing.
 It’s rent-free when food and drink are purchased.
 Available during the day or in two-hour blocks in the evenings, it also features a 65-inch smart TV for presentations.